TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ProjectTesting.rst

           - ddev-router:$DDEV_HOSTNAME

-With this in place and calling `ddev start`, another container with name `ddev-introduction-chrome` is added to the other containers, running in the same docker network.
+With this in place and calling `ddev start`, another container with name `ddev-introduction-chrome` is added to the other containers, running in the same `Docker`:pn: network.
 More information about setups like these can be found in the `ddev documentation
 <https://ddev.readthedocs.io/en/stable/users/extend/custom-compose-files/>`_.